 Rates and reporting requirements

-Every person required to collect the Hotel Occupancy Tax must file a Report of Hotel Occupancy Tax with the City of Austin Financial Services Department showing the consideration paid for all room occupancies in the preceding quarter, the amount of permanent (30-day) and other exemptions granted, and the amount of the tax collected on such occupancies.
-A payment in the amount of the tax collected must accompany this report.
+- File a Report of Hotel Occupancy Tax with the City of Austin Financial Services Department showing the consideration received for all room occupancies in the preceding quarter, the amount of permanent (30-day) and other exemptions granted, and the amount of the tax collected on such occupancies.

 City and State tax rates